GangadharPanda/SpringBoot-EmployeeManagement/README.md

 ***
 **User authentication**

-Our application should be stateless , means any new request should be self sufficient and can go to any of the servers.
+Any authentication request should be stateless , means any new request should be self sufficient and can go to any of the available servers.

 #####User registration

-registration(email/mobileNumber, password)
+registration(email, password)

 Steps :

- 1. User is created with the given email/mobile number and password
+ 1. User is created with the given email and password
- 2. User will get a link to verify himself(Just to ensure that we don't login using someone else's email/mobile number).
+ 2. User will get a link to verify himself(Just to ensure that we don't signup using someone else's email).
  3. Once verification completes, user can login into the platform.

- What do in server side while creating a new user
+ What do we do in server side while creating a new user

  ```
  | user_id | password                         |            | is_verified  |  -- created,....